 Thanksgiving tables call out for cranberries, especially when turkey is the main course.
-While canned cranberry sauces are easy, a few simple recipes can make the difference between 'convenient' and 'delicious and convenient'.
+While canned cranberry sauces are easy, a few simple recipes can make the difference between "convenient and delicious" and only "convenient".

 For Thanksgiving this year, consider serving a duo of cranberry condiments.